How to effectively manage others

 • Does this candidate have the right skill set?

-• Do their long-term goals match those of the company?
+• Does their long-term goals match those of the company?

 • Is their personality a good fit for your existing team?